-QuoteWizard analyzed Federal Highway Administration to compare motor-fuel use with licensed drivers in each state from 2013 to 2017.
-We took the total gallons of gas used in each state and divided that figure by the total number of licenced drivers in each state.
-Final rankings are based on total gallons of gas per licensed driver in each state in the year 2017.
-States with the highest gallons per driver are considered to be the most gas-guzzling states.
+QuoteWizard analyzed Federal Highway Administration and United States Energy Information Administration data to compare motor-fuel use with licensed drivers and population in each state from 2019 to 2022.
+We took the total gallons of gas used in each state and divided that figure by the total number of licensed drivers and people in each state.
+Final rankings are a composite score based on total gallons of gas per licensed driver and gallons of gas per person in each state in 2021 and 2022.
+States with the highest gallons per capita and driver are considered to be the most gas-guzzling states.